Variable-Speed Blower Control System

 Higher productivity with reduced changeover time

-Highest quenching energy efficiency
+The highest quenching energy efficiency

-The Variable Speed Blower Control System (S™) upgrade for tempering furnaces is designed to ensure the highest quench energy efficiency.
+The Variable-Speed Blower Control System (S™) upgrade for tempering furnaces is designed to ensure the highest quench energy efficiency.

 Reduced energy costs come from remarkable savings in blower energy consumption and eliminating reactive blower power from loading the electric network.